 Durham - the birth of a first-class county, Heading for

 Victory and Ted Dexter's Little Cricket Book.
 He has

 recently combined with Stephen Lamb to compile A Little Book of Cricket - an A to

 Z, Winning the Ashes, A Little Book of Cricket

-Legends and A History of Cricket.
+Legends, A History of Cricket and Lost Voices of Cricket.
 He was Editor of

 Cricketers' Who's Who from 1984-88, and has also compiled A

 Guide to British Golf Courses.